JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Papers/Papers_v3.md

 This paper analyse what means provide mobility in Fog computing, the main challenges and three good examples where it is necessary.
 Also point as future work Proactive vs. reactive service migration, Exploit context information to trigger service migration, Fog federation to enable mobile roaming, Virtualization and migration techniques, Compliance with existing interoperability platforms and Integration with mobile networks towards 5G.

 -----------------------------------------------------------------------------------
+[261] 2017 **Virtual machine placement for backhaul traffic minimization in fog radio access networks**

+How to appropriately place virtual machines (VMs) into fog nodes in F-RAN systems is very challenging, and will significantly affect the bandwidth consumption of backhaul links.
+Thus, Ya-Ju Yu et al. analyse the VM placement problem in fog radio access networks (F-RANs) with the objective to minimize the overall back-haul traffic.
+The back-haul traffic is incurred in two ways: the VM replication and data transmission to the cloud.
+When a user connects to a fog node and requests an application service, there is no back-haul bandwidth consumption if the fog node has the application VM.
+Otherwise, the VM has to be replicated on the fog node, or the request is forwarded to the cloud.
+They formulate the replica-based VM placement problem by considering the computing and storage of fog nodes, the user service constraint, as well as the edge bandwidth constraint.

+**Note: introduction**

 -----------------------------------------------------------------------------------
 [Further research]